 Denied or Revoked Appeals

 If the appeal is denied or revoked, students are not eligible to receive any type of financial aid until all terms of SAP policy are being met.
+SAP Appeal Decisions from the Financial Aid Appeals Committee are final.

 The Office of Financial Aid will notify students by email periodically if they are failing to meet Satisfactory Academic Progress.
 However, if, due to circumstances beyond the control of the Office of Financial Aid, a student does not receive notification, that in and of itself does not excuse the student from the Financial Aid Suspension nor does it exempt the student from appealing in a timely manner.